 From recording data to taking intelligent action

 M2M combines information and communication technology.
 There are four key steps in any M2M solution:

-- Recording data using sensors.
+- The collection of data by sensors.

-- Transferring such data to a central server using mobile or fixed network telecommunication connections, or alternative networks such as NarrowBand IoT or Low Power Wide Area Networks (NB-IoT/LPWAN).
+- Transmission of the data to a central server via mobile or fixed network such as 5G, Narrow Band IoT or LTE-M.